LimeGreenTeknii/github-slideshow/_posts/0000-01-02-LimeGreenTeknii.md

 layout: slide
 title: "Welcome to Jack's slide!"
 ---
-This is Jack's new slide!
+This is my awesome slide!
 Use the left arrow to go back!